Review-Corral/review-corral/readme.md

 ## Creating the JWT Signing Secret for getting a GH Installation Accces Token

 TODO: Haven't remembered or written down how to do this, but I do remmeber using a Ruby application to run this.
+I've now added `./scripts/getSigningSecret.sh` but I'm still unsure if it writes it out in the correct format.